vicarious liability

 Vicarious liability makes an employer or principal legally responsible for an employee’s or agent’s wrongdoing committed in the course of work, even if the employer did not personally act.
 It commonly arises in negligence and tort claims after workplace incidents involving drivers, contractors, or staff.
 This article defines vicarious liability, explains the legal tests and […]

-What is vicarious liability?
+What Is Vicarious Liability?
 Read More »

 Respondeat superior legal concept illustration